 This prompted Dave Bromwich, president of the NZCFS,in 2017, as part of the commemorations of the anniversaries of Rewi Alley’s birth (120th), arrival in China (90th) and his death (30th) to send a group of 7 students to China to study his life and works.
-This was to include visiting places of historical significance and also seeing at first-hand the legacy he left to a grateful Chinese nation.
+This was to include visiting places of historical significance in Rewi Alley’s story and also seeing at first-hand the legacy he left to a grateful Chinese nation.

 The tour took place in July, when University holidays in the two countries coincide.